Member statement hub

 Speaking to a financial planner can help you decide the best way to structure your drawdown options.
 You can access this advice over the phone at no extra cost.*

-ension payments can’t be drawn from the Direct Investment option (DIO) and our advice excludes the DIO.
+Note: Pension payments can’t be drawn from the Direct Investment option (DIO) and any advice you receive will exclude the DIO.

 Yes, this is likely to occur since we’re sending super statements and pension statements on different days.
-So, your super statement may arrive several days before or after your pension statement – or vice versa.
+So, your pension statement may arrive several days before or after your super statement – or vice versa.

 Generally, you can apply to increase and/or fix your death or TPD cover, apply for income protection cover, change your occupational category, transfer your cover in from another fund or cancel or reduce your cover at any time by logging in to MemberOnline and clicking on insurance information on the bottom right.
-Contact us if you need help changing your cover and check your relevant Insurance Guide for eligibility and more information.
+Contact us if you need help changing your cover and check your relevant Insurance Guide and Fact Sheet (if applicable) for eligibility and more information.

 Sometimes custom-made is the best way to get exactly what you want.
 That’s why we offer plenty of choice when it comes to the type and amounts of insurance you can have in an affordable and tax effective way.
-As a CareSuper member you have access to group rates with fees deducted from your super account, and our age and gender-based pricing model generally helps us deliver value for you.
+As a CareSuper member you have access to group rates with insurance fees deducted from your super account (except for certain employer paid arrangements), and our age and gender-based (where applicable) pricing model generally helps us deliver value for you.

 Read some of the most frequently asked questions about insurance cover and find out more about the different types of cover available to you.
 If you still need more information, call 1300 360 149 and ask to speak to our insurance team.